-College of Saint Mary offers a variety of student financial assistance.
-Scholarships, grants, loans and work-study are available individually or in combinations to assist with the cost of attending College of Saint Mary.
+College of Saint Mary offers a variety of student financial aid options.
+Scholarships, grants, loans, and work-study are available individually or in combination to assist with the cost of attending College of Saint Mary.

 CSM participates in the Department of Education's Campus-Based Programs, which include Federal Supplemental Educational Opportunity Grant (FSEOG) Program, Federal Work-Study (FWS) Program, and Federal Perkins Loan Program.
-Because funds are limited, the earlier an eligible student applies, the more likely she is to receive available campus-based aid.
+Because these funds are limited, the earlier an eligible student applies, the more likely she is to receive available campus-based aid.

-Students who receive outside scholarships, vocational rehabilitation, veteran benefits, or any other outside assistance should inform the Financial Aid office as early as possible.
-It is important that Financial Aid be notified of outside assistance, as it will be considered in the awarding process.
+Students who receive outside scholarships, vocational rehabilitation, veteran benefits, or any other outside assistance should inform the Financial Aid Office as early as possible, as these funds will be considered in the awarding process.
 In no case may a student's total aid award exceed the total cost of attendance.

-Students who are interested in applying for financial assistance must complete a Free Application for Federal Student Aid (FAFSA) each year so that need may be reviewed annually.
-Be sure to include our school code 002540 on your FAFSA.
+Students must apply and be accepted for admission to a degree or certificate program at College of Saint Mary to be considered for financial aid.
+Students who are interested in applying for financial aid must complete a Free Application for Federal Student Aid (FAFSA) each year so that financial need may be reviewed annually.
+Include our school code 002540 on your FAFSA so that the information will be sent to our financial aid department.